biglocalnews/court-scraper/README.md

 This file is expected to live inside the storage location for scraped files, logs, etc.

-On Mac/Linux, it woudl live at `~/.court-scraper/config.yaml`.
+On Mac/Linux, it would live at `~/.court-scraper/config.yaml`.

 The YAML configuration must contain credentials for each location based on a place ID, which is a combination